Microb-vn/pyEasyMountFolders/README.md

 # EasyMountFolders
-Linux/Python script that automatically attempts to mount SMB/CIFS shared folders when you are connected to a network.
+Linux/Python script to automatically mount SMB/CIFS shared folders when connected to specific network

-*WARNING: the script stores login credentials that allow access to the shared folders on the computers' local file system, with the security set so that only the user can access the stored credentials.
-Mind you that anyone with root access (sudo) can change the file's security attributes and with that can get access to the stored credentials!
-If you find this to big a risc, do not use this script!*
+*Disclaimer: the script stores login credentails in the user's personal folders, with the securiy set so that only the user can access the stored credentials.
+Mind you that anyone with root access (sudo) can change the file's securiy attributes and with that can get access to the stored credentials!
+If you find this to big a risc, do not use the script!*

 # Prerequisites